tinymce/tinymce-docs/mobile.md

 ## Configuring the Plugins

 The plugins supported by mobile are currently limited to the [autosave]({{site.baseurl}}/plugins/autosave/), [autolink]({{site.baseurl}}/plugins/autolink/), and [lists]({{site.baseurl}}/plugins/lists/) plugins.
 This is by design.
-TinyMCE Mobile is in the early release cycle and does not include all the plugins available in the web version.
+TinyMCE Mobile is in the early release cycle and does not include all the plugins available in the desktop version.
 The developer community is encouraged to provide suggestions about which plugins should be mobile optimized.
 Please complete this [survey](https://docs.google.com/forms/d/e/1FAIpQLSdWamU5HsZtv-SPqGRyu6Ql1zLqlrCQFP1vSrzx1oHikMFvlw/viewform) to provide feedback.

 Specify which of the plugins should be added by adding a plugin entry to the mobile section as shown in the following example: